carlton-source/voting-app/README.md

 Building a backend system for a decentralized voting application.
 It will interact with the Stacks blockchain through a Clarity smart contract for voting, while the backend, built with Node.js, will handle authentication and API requests.

-Certainly!
-Let’s create the **`documentation`** feature branch based on the comprehensive details provided throughout the project.
-This branch will include all necessary documentation to ensure clarity and usability for future developers and users.

 ## Setup

 ### Prerequisites